Neo-Assyrian Empire: Sargon II and Sennacherib

 Late in his reign, Sargon again turned his attention to Babylon.
-The alliance between Babylon and Elam had at this point evaporated away.
 When Sargon marched south in 710 BC he encountered little resistance.
 After Marduk-apla-iddina fled to Dur-Yakin, the stronghold of his Chaldean tribe, the citizens of Babylon willingly opened the gates of Babylon to Sargon.
 The situation was somewhat uncertain until Sargon made peace with Marduk-apla-iddina after prolonged negotiations, which resulted in Marduk-apla-iddina and his family being given the right to escape to Elam in exchange for Sargon being allowed to dismantle the walls of Dur-Yakin.
 Between 710 and 707 BC, Sargon resided in Babylon, receiving foreign delegations there and participating in local traditions, such as the Akitu festival.
-Some later Assyrian kings, such as Sargon's son Sennacherib (705–681 BC) and grandson Esarhaddon (681–669 BC), found the extent of Sargon's pro-Babylonian leanings to be somewhat questionable.
-In 707 BC, Sargon returned to Nimrud and in 706 BC, Dur-Sharrukin was inaugurated as the empire's new capital.
+In 707 BC Sargon returned to Nimrud, and in 706 BC Dur-Sharrukin was inaugurated as the empire's capital.
 Sargon did not get to enjoy his new city for long; in 705 BC he embarked on his final campaign, directed against Tabal in Anatolia.
-To the shock of the Assyrians, Sargon was in this campaign killed in battle with the army being unable to recover his body.
+Sargon was killed in battle, and the army was unable to recover his body.

-Shocked and frightened by the manner of his father's death and its theological implications, Sargon's son Sennacherib distanced himself from him.
+Shocked and frightened by the manner of his father's death and its theological implications, Sargon's son Sennacherib distanced himself from his father.
 Sennacherib never mentioned Sargon in his inscriptions and abandoned Dur-Sharrukin, instead moving the capital to Nineveh, previously the residence of the crown prince.
 One of the first building projects he undertook was restoring a temple dedicated to the death-god Nergal, likely due to worries concerning his father's fate.
-It was not only Sennacherib and the elites of Assyria who were unsettled by Sargon's death; the theological implications led some of the conquered regions around the imperial periphery to once more assert their independence.
-Most prominently, several of the vassal states in the Levant stopped paying tribute and Marduk-apla-iddina, deposed by Sargon, retook Babylon with the aid of the Elamites.
+Several of the vassal states in the Levant stopped paying tribute, and Marduk-apla-iddina retook Babylon with the aid of the Elamites.